Ye Banks and Braes: Fingerstyle Guitar Arrangement in Tab, Notation and Audio

 This is a fairly simple solo fingerstyle guitar arrangement of the Scottish folk song popularly known as Ye Banks and Braes, or even, Ye Banks and Braes o' Bonnie Doon.
 In fact, its real name is The Banks o' Doon, but nobody ever seems to call it by that name.

 The video contains the score (standard notation and guitar tablature) line by line in time with the audio track.
 It was recorded in 1080 HD widescreen, so, if you intend reading and playing along with the song on your guitar, choose the highest quality of video playback to ensure the score is readable.
-The video quality setting control is the star shaped button at the botton right corner.
+The video quality setting control is the cog-shaped button at the bottom right corner of the screen.
+It becomes visible after you click PLAY.

 Otherwise, you can just listen to the video and follow the complete score given below it.
 It's exactly the same score as in the video.
 Magnify the screen if necessary to see the notes and staff or tab more clearly by clicking anywhere on the score.
 That will open the HubPages Gallery where you can see each line of the staff large and clear.